Levdbas/support-hours/README.txt

 Yes!
 Feel free to sent me any suggestions or feedback.
 I think this plugin can be optimized quite a lot!

 == Screenshots ==
-1. Dashboard widget, visible for all roles highter then editor.
-Animated by css and js.
+1. Dashboard widget, visible for all roles higher then editor.
+Animated with css and js.
 The table shows the last five activities.
-2. Settings page where you can set your E-mail adress.
-Amount of bought hours and input the activities with a date, description and the time spent.
+2. Settings page where you can set your E-mail address and add time entries with bought and spent time with a date and description
 3. Overview page where all activities are listed.

 == Changelog ==